-We think of envy that which makes us feel the need to keep up with the Jones.
+We think of envy as that which makes us feel the need to keep up with the Jones.

-But Envy is much more malignant than simply wishing we had the nice things that others have.
+But brothers and sisters Envy is much more malignant than simply wishing we had the nice things that others have.

-As one of the seven deadly sins Envy is when you harbor malice, ill-will, and spite towards someone else because you don't think they deserve whatever nice things they might have.
+What makes Envy one of the seven deadly sins is that it makes you harbor malice, ill-will, and spite towards someone else because you don't believe they deserve whatever nice things they might have.

-When you Envy someone you have a bone to pick with God for choosing someone other than you to receive what you consider essential blessings in life - why them and not me.
+And when you are Envious of someone you are picking a bone with God for choosing to bless someone other than you, for allowing them to receive what you consider should have been rightfully your blessings in life - God why them and not me?!